James E. Myers: Composition of "Rock Around the Clock"

 He described the composition of the seminal song "Rock Around the Clock".
 He stated that the melody was developing and evolving for several years before he wrote it down on paper.
 He was playing the tune on a piano in his office when his friend composer Max C. Freedman joined in.

 "When we finished it he said, `What are you going to call it?'
 I said, 'Rock Around The Clock,"' Myers said in an interview with the Rockabilly Hall of Fame in Burns, Tenn.

 "And he said, `Why rock?
 What's that mean?
 Why not "Dance Around The Clock?"'
 And I said, 'I just have a gut feeling and since I'm half writer and whole publisher, I'm the boss!
 Right!'
 So, we called it 'Rock Around The Clock.'"

 Myers co-wrote a series of songs with Freedman, among which were "The Covered Wagon Goes Roll, Roll, Rollin'", "The Sun Came Through", "A Bucket Full of Tears", "Make Believe Island", "Adalita", "Let Me Know", "The Password", "Can You Spare a Moment (For the Lord)", and "A Bushel of Sunbeams" and "You're a Long Time Dead" which were also copyrighted in 1953 and published by Myers Music and Standard Songs respectively.

 Film roles

 In later years, Myers turned to acting, appearing in small roles in a number of films such as The China Syndrome; he also directed at least two films under his Jimmy DeKnight pen name.
-He also wrote an autobiography based upon his experiences in World War II entitled Hell in a Foxhole, and opened a museum in his home dedicated to "Rock Around the Clock".
+He also wrote an autobiography based upon his experiences in World War II entitled Hell in a Foxhole (Vantage Press, 1966), and opened a museum in his home dedicated to "Rock Around the Clock".